Hamburg in Ashley County, Arkansas — The American South (West South Central)

 More about this marker.
 One of 143 cast-iron markers placed across Arkansas in partnership with the Arkansas History Commission during the state's 1936 centennial.

 Regarding Ashley County Court House.
 Before the county's first courthouse was erected, an eighteen by twenty-four foot public building was built on the southwest corner of the town square in 1849, at a cost of $200.
 It was a clerk's and sheriff's office.
 Most of the county's business was transacted there until the first courthouse was occupied.
 It seems probable that the marker is referring to this building.
-Although some court
+Although

 Categories. • Notable Buildings • Political Subdivisions •